sheikhdiallo/COM304_FOUNDATION_1/README.md

 [Sessions](../main/sessions) Contains the tutorial material for each session.

 This is where the tutorials and examples for each week will be created and updated each week.
-PLEASE do not change material here as it will be updated each week and you will have difficulty merging any changes with yours.
+PLEASE do not change material here as it will be updated each week and you will have difficulty merging any upstream changes with your own work.

-Instead COPY each session's the material into your own [myPracticeCourseWork](../main/myPracticeCourseWork) folder and use and modify it from there.
+Instead COPY each session's material into your own [myPracticeCourseWork](../main/myPracticeCourseWork) folder and use and modify it from there.

 [myPracticeCourseWork](../main/myPracticeCourseWork) Is your private working folder.